A Canberra classic

 The right place at the right time.
 Leland Hone's first-class experience was limited to two uneventful matches for MCC in 1878, but when Lord Harris found himself about to take an MCC side to Australia without a wicketkeeper, he called on Hone (himself only an occasional keeper).
 Hone's third first-class match was the Sydney Test, where he became the first man to play for England without having played for a county.
 There were five more outings - all for MCC - before Hone returned to Ireland, the country of his birth.

 Chris Broad found himself £500 out of pocket when he smashed down his stumps after being bowled by Steve Waugh in the Bicentennial Test, in Sydney.
-Broad had made 139, his fourth ton in six Tests in Australia, but the tour management didn't take too kindly to his last shot - a withering pull that sent the stumps flying - and fined him.
+Broad had made 139, his fourth hundred in six Tests in Australia, but the tour management didn't take too kindly to his last shot - a withering pull that sent the stumps flying - and fined him.
 Wisden Cricket Monthly described it as a "pathetic display of pique".

-Already the only Australian to play Test cricket in his fifties, and the second-oldest Test player of all time, left-arm spinner Herbert "Dainty" Ironmonger played his last Sheffield Shield game today, at the age of 51 years, 298 days.
+Already the only Australian to play Test cricket in his fifties, and the second-oldest Test player of all time, left-arm spinner Bert "Dainty" Ironmonger played his last Sheffield Shield game today, at the age of 51 years, 298 days.

 Birth of Suraj Randiv, a Sri Lankan offie with no mystery balls.
 Randiv had a forgettable Test debut, going for 222 runs for two wickets in an SSC runathon against India, whose ire he faced a month later when he bowled a no-ball to deny Virender Sehwag a hundred at the end of an ODI in Dambulla.
 In between the two matches, he got nine wickets in the Test at the P Sara against the same opposition.
 He became Sri Lanka's second-choice spinner in Tests for a time, but slowly lost his place in the limited-overs sides.